Endowment FAQs

 Is it possible that an endowment won’t make a distribution?

 An endowment is created by a gift or bequest from a donor.
-The current minimum threshold amount for an endowment is $35,000.
+The current minimum threshold amount for an endowment is $35,000 for scholarship endowments.
+The reason for the larger amount for endowed scholarships is to accommodate for potential increases in tuition as well as to create more impact for the student.
 Gifts to an endowment may be funded over a period of years to achieve the minimum level required.
-The amount needed to endow a specific purpose (i.e., scholarship, professorship or program) is based on a naming policy that provides minimum amounts for the various impacts sought through these donor investments.
+The amount needed to endow a specific purpose (i.e. scholarship, professorship, or program) is based on a naming policy that provides minimum amounts for the various impacts sought through these donor investments.

 How long does it take for a newly established endowment fund to provide a distribution?